Setting up a website does not only require the use of website designing technicalities

 as well as keep you from violating acts build to guard property infringement.

-Committing Infringement upon property which is intellect and protected is punishable
+Committing Infringement upon property that is intellect and protected is punishable

 The Copyright Act of 1976 came into effect to provide protection for original works of